jkergal/backup-scripts-for-win-and-osx/README.md

 ### with Cmd (Windows Shell)

-- Use the `backupWIN.bat` file, and also pute the `backup.ignore.txt` file as the same place
+- Use the `backupWIN.bat` file, and also put the `backup.ignore.txt` file in the same place
 - Change the path of your destination copy in the script file, paying attention to the variables for the new backup folder name
-- add a npm script line in your `package.json` :
+- Add a npm script line in your `package.json` :

 `    "scripts": {
         "savewin": "backupWIN.bat"